dongcc/apmmq-docker/README.md

 You will have a new image in your repository named ibmimages/mqadvanced:v2.

-When you run the image, accept the terms of the IBM MQ for Developers license by specifying the environment variable ¡°LICENSE¡± equal to ¡°accept¡±.
-You can also view the license terms by setting this variable to ¡°view¡±.
-If you don¡¯t set the variable, the container is ended with a usage statement.
-You can view the license in a different language by setting the ¡°LANG¡± environment variable.
+When you run the image, accept the terms of the IBM MQ for Developers license by specifying the environment variable "LICENSE" equal to "accept".
+You can also view the license terms by setting this variable to "view".
+If you don't set the variable, the container is ended with a usage statement.
+You can view the license in a different language by setting the "LANG" environment variable.

-In addition to accepting the license, you must specify a Queue Manager name by using the ¡°MQ_QMGR_NAME¡± environment variable.
+In addition to accepting the license, you must specify a Queue Manager name by using the "MQ_QMGR_NAME" environment variable.
 For more information, see the ibm-messaging GitHub (http://github.com/ibm-messaging/mq-docker).

 You must also mount your MQ data path and the monitoring agent home directory on Docker host into the Docker container.
 If you run multiple containers, you are sharing the same Performance Management installation on the Docker host.